clausmichele/r4openeo-usecases/uc2-ts-breakdetection/README.md

 * openeo_platform: The udf is run on openEO platform (VITO dev backend)

 Two AOIs:
 * test: A small test area within the vaja storm region for small scale testing.
-XX by XX pixels, XX km2
+100 by 100 pixels (10000 pixels), 1 km2
 * vaja: the area where the vaja storm hit in 2018.
 This area is also used in the ECO4Alps project to test the bfast service there.
-XX by XX pixels, XX km2
+2238 by 2670 pixels (6 mio. pixels), 600 km2

 The data set:
 * Sentinel-2 L1C